Hippie: Spirituality and religion

 One such hippie "high priest" was San Francisco State University Professor Stephen Gaskin.
 Beginning in 1966, Gaskin's "Monday Night Class" eventually outgrew the lecture hall, and attracted 1,500 hippie followers in an open discussion of spiritual values, drawing from Christian, Buddhist, and Hindu teachings.
 In 1970 Gaskin founded a Tennessee community called The Farm, and even late in life he still listed his religion as "Hippie."

 Timothy Leary was an American psychologist and writer, known for his advocacy of psychedelic drugs.
 On September 19, 1966, Leary founded the League for Spiritual Discovery, a religion declaring LSD as its holy sacrament, in part as an unsuccessful attempt to maintain legal status for the use of LSD and other psychedelics for the religion's adherents based on a "freedom of religion" argument.
 The Psychedelic Experience was the inspiration for John Lennon's song "Tomorrow Never Knows" in the Beatles' album Revolver.
 Leary published a pamphlet in 1967 called Start Your Own Religion to encourage just that and was invited to attend the January 14, 1967 Human Be-In, a gathering of 20,000 to 30,000 hippies in San Francisco's Golden Gate Park.
 In speaking to the group, he coined the famous phrase "Turn on, tune in, drop out".

 The English magician Aleister Crowley became an influential icon to the new alternative spiritual movements of the decade as well as for rock musicians.
 The Beatles included him as one of the many figures on the cover sleeve of their 1967 album Sgt.
 Pepper's Lonely Hearts Club Band, while Jimmy Page, the guitarist of the Yardbirds and co-founder of 1970s rock band Led Zeppelin, was fascinated by Crowley, and owned some of his clothing, manuscripts and ritual objects, and during the 1970s bought Boleskine House, which appears in the band's 1976 film The Song Remains the Same.
 On the back cover of the Doors 1970 compilation album 13, Jim Morrison and the other members of the Doors are shown posing with a bust of Aleister Crowley.
 Timothy Leary also openly acknowledged Crowley's inspiration.

 After the hippie era, the Dudeist philosophy and lifestyle developed.
 Inspired by "the Dude", the neo-hippie protagonist of the Coen Brothers' 1998 film The Big Lebowski, Dudeism's stated primary objective is to promote a modern form of Chinese Taoism, outlined in Tao Te Ching by Laozi (6th century BC), blended with concepts by the Ancient Greek philosopher Epicurus (341–270 BC), and presented in a style as personified by the character of Jeffrey "the Dude" Lebowski, a fictional hippie character portrayed by Jeff Bridges in the film.
 Dudeism has sometimes been regarded as a mock religion, though its founder and many adherents regard it seriously.

+Contrary to the hippies in the west, in the Soviet Union, there was a sizable amount of hippies that joined the Orthodox Church, which had largely been suppressed since the Bolshevik Revolution.